tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 		"product_type":"Computing and Network",
 		"fun_description":"The settlement cycle of Virtual Machines Pay By Configuration is adjusted from one day to one hour, and settled by the hour.", "id":87,
-		"fun_introduce":"The settlement interval of the pay-by-configuration Virtual Machines is adjusted to one hour", "product_name":"Virtual Machines",
+		"fun_introduce":"Settlement interval of the Virtual Machines whose billing are calculated by configuration is adjusted one hour", "product_name":"Virtual Machines",
 		"fun_name":"Settlement interval of the Virtual Machines whose billing are calculated by configuration is adjusted" },